S. I. Padmavati

-Sivaramakrishna Iyer Padmavati (20 June 191729 August 2020) was an Indian cardiologist.
+Sivaramakrishna Iyer Padmavati (20 June 1917 – 29 August 2020) was an Indian cardiologist.
 She was director of the National Heart Institute, Delhi, and the founder president of the All India Heart Foundation.
 The institute collaborates with the World Health Organization (WHO) in training students in preventive cardiology.
 Padmavati was awarded India's second highest civilian honour, the Padma Vibhushan in 1992.
 Padmavati, an elected fellow of the National Academy of Medical Sciences, was the first woman cardiologist in India and established the first cardiac clinic and cardiac catheter lab in India.

 Early life and education

-Padmavati was born to a barrister in Burma (Myanmar) on 20 June 1917.
+Padmavati was born to a barrister in Burma (now Myanmar) on 20 June 1917.
 She had three brothers and two sisters.

+Hers was the story of an indomitable spirit, cultivated during the gory days of the Second World War.
+Japan's invasion of Myanmar in 1942 forced Padmavati, her mother and sisters to flee Myanmar for Coimbatore, in the Indian state of Tamil Nadu, leaving their male relatives behind.
+The family was only reunited once the war ended in 1945.

-She received a MBBS degree from Rangoon Medical College, Rangoon and later moved to London in 1949, where she received a FRCP from Royal College of Physicians, followed by FRCPE from Royal College of Physicians of Edinburgh.
+She received an MBBS degree from Rangoon Medical College, Rangoon and later moved to London in 1949, where she received a FRCP from Royal College of Physicians, followed by FRCPE from Royal College of Physicians of Edinburgh.
 In her time in the United Kingdom, she worked at the National Heart Hospital, National Chest Hospital, and the National Hospital, Queen Square, London.

 Subsequently, after finishing her FRCP, she moved to Sweden for three months, where she took cardiology courses at the Southern Hospital.
 Meanwhile, she applied for fellowship at the Johns Hopkins Hospital, Baltimore, part of Johns Hopkins University, and was selected, and went on to study with noted cardiologist Helen Taussig.
 In 1952, she joined Harvard Medical School (Harvard University), where she studied under Paul Dudley White, a pioneer in modern cardiology.